wmglab-duke/ascent/docs/source/index.rst

 **Cite both the paper and the DOI for the release of the repository used for your work.
 We encourage you to clone the most recent commit of the repository.**

+Note: Here add copy button, and other citation types including bibtex.
+Might want to add whole citation page.
+Note also add copy button to json configs
+Note I also think these citations should be changed to APA?
+Also need to rewrite tutorial text

 * **Cite the paper:**
     **Musselman ED**, **Cariello JE**, Grill WM, Pelot NA.
 ASCENT (Automated Simulations to Characterize Electrical Nerve Thresholds): A
     Pipeline for Sample-Specific Computational Modeling of Electrical Stimulation of Peripheral Nerves.
 PLoS Comput Biol [Internet].
 2021;